LearnOnDemandSystems/docs/lod/activities.md

 - Automated Activities support PowerShell Windows Command Shell, and Bash.
 Cloud Subscriptions must be targeted by a PowerShell script, and virtual machines running on Hyper-V or ESX can be targeted by PowerShell or Windows Command  Shell.
 Linux-based VMs running Hyper-V or ESX can be targeted by Bash.

--  If an automated activity script fails to execute, Lab on Demand will attempt to execute the script up to five times.
-Once the script fails to execute five times, it will not be attempted again and a detailed note will be left on the lab instance details page.
+-  If an automated activity script encounters an error, and that error is not caught, Lab on Demand will attempt to execute the script from the beginning up to five times.
+If after five attempts the the script still fails to execute, it will not be attempted again.
+The error thrown by the script will be logged and can be retrieved on the lab instance details page.
+If the user would normally get a message from the activity, they may instead see the error.
+For languages that support error handling, you may catch errors to give the user a different message.

 ### Automated Activity Notifications and Variables